ProjectBengcall/API-Testing/README.md

 ```bash
   cd API-Testing
 ```
-Open Intellij IDE and open the terminal
+Open  this Project Repository on Intellij IDE and open the terminal

 ```bash
   mvn clean verify